yongkyung-oh/yongkyung-oh.github.io/_portfolio-mgt/Bayside.md

   <li> Suggested Exportation Strategy or Entry Mode </li>
 </ul>

 This project is a part of UNISCA, which is a student-run, global consultancy that bridges interdisciplinary gaps to connect students to technology and entrepreneurial companies, creating international networks for lifelong bonds.

-Due to NDA, detailed information of the project is not described in this article.
+Under the NDA, detailed information of the project is not described in this article.